itsmeichigo/itsmeichigo.github.io/content/posts/peachy/index.md

   - Building a landing page to introduce the app.
   - Managing app versions with [Sparkle](https://sparkle-project.org).

-More excitedly, Peachy is FREE and [opensource](https://github.com/itsmeichigo/peachy)!
+More excitingly, Peachy is FREE and [opensource](https://github.com/itsmeichigo/peachy)!
 If you like Peachy, please feel free to [buy me a cocktail](https://www.buymeacoffee.com/itsmeichigo).
 Cheers! 🍸